SeisSol/SeisSol/Documentation/supermuc_compile.rst

      User <Your Login>
      RemoteForward 22222 github.com:22

-(the host name <supermuc2> is consistent with alias in .bashrc)

-3. ssh supermuc2 to login.
+3. ssh supermuc2 to login SuperMuc2.
 On supermuc go to > vi  ~/.ssh/config and copy this:

 ::